frw-community/.github/profile/README.md

-# The Free Resilient Web  Manifesto
+# Free Resilient Web  Manifesto
 **A Declaration of Digital Independence**

 > **Manifesto for a Free & Resilient Internet**